microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 > B. Forget it and cancel.
 I'll go fix my config.

 I'm certainly leaning towards proposal 2 - always create a new tab.
 This is how it's implemented in [#8514].
-In that PR, this seems to work resonably sensibly.
+In that PR, this seems to work sensibly.
 -->

 After discussing with the team, we have decided that the most sensible approach